Clergy & Staff | Great Torrington Church | Little Torrington Church | Frithelstock Church | Taddiport Church | Outreach | About Torrington

 Confession times are announced regularly and can also be arranged at any time with one of the clergy.

 Baptism is the appointed way of entrance into the Church.
-Adults who wish to be baptized should talk to the Rector, who will arrange a course of instruction in the Faith.
+Adults who wish to be baptized should talk to the Vicar, who will arrange a course of instruction in the Faith.
 Their initiation into the Church will be completed by Confirmation, administered by the Bishop.

 Adults who have already been confirmed by a Bishop in apostolic orders (such as the Roman Catholic Church) and wish to be members of the Episcopal church are formally received by the Bishop.

-Parents who wish their children to be baptized as part of a Christian family should arrange a date for the baptism with the Rector.
+Parents who wish their children to be baptized as part of a Christian family should arrange a date for the baptism with the Vicar.
 They will make a commitment that the children who are to be baptized will be brought to the Bishop for Confirmation when they are older.
 Some photos

 www.churchofenglandchristenings.org (external site)